GlenKPeterson/PdfLayoutManager/README.md

 Recent Changes
 ==============
-TODO: Should LogicalPage and PageBuffer be renamed PageFlow and PageStatic?
-PageGrouping and SinglePage?

 ***0.6.3-ALPHA***
  - Forced body images on page breaks to fall entirely within the body of the next page.
  Currently breaks multi-cell rows in tables that have this data condition (visible in the demo PDF).
+ - Renamed LogicalPage to PageGrouping and PageBuffer to SinglePage.

 ***0.6.2-ALPHA***
  - All LogicalPage.put___ methods are now .draw___.